-This tip is vital when once you’ve learned technique and all you want to do is solo around the drum kit.
+This tip is vital when once you've learned a bit of technique and all you want to do is solo around the drum kit.

 We need to understand our role as a drummer, which is to improve the entirety of the music instead of the drums.
 Simple and effective is usually enough!